ChrGrb/github-repo-list/README.md

 This Project allows you to list all projects of a github login and filter them with a search bar.
 It also displays essential information about the provided login.

+## Deployment

+The site is deployed using Netlify and can be viewed [https://github-repo-list.zack-bumm.com/](https://github-repo-list.zack-bumm.com/)

 ## Setup

 - To use the application first run `yarn install` to install the necessary node modules.